Skip to main content

 RFA of the basivertebral nerve is very new technology for people with low back pain due to vertebrogenic pain.
 This pain is due to modic or vertebrogenic degenerative endplate/disc changes noted on your MRI.
 This is becoming a more commonly recognized cause of low back pain.

-The team at Pain Care Boise specializes in an advanced radiofrequency ablation technique that targets the endplates in your spine.
+The team at Pain Care Boise specializes in an advanced radio frequency ablation technique that targets the endplates in your spine.
 Endplates connect the spinal discs to the vertebrae.
 If the endplate breaks down, it pinches nerves, causing pain.
-The team uses radiofrequency ablation to stop the pain signals.
+The team uses radio frequency ablation to stop the pain signals.

 Click here for the story.